 The use of advanced technology in the production process increases productivity, which makes the production of goods or services more profitable.
 As a result, the supply curve shifts right, i.e. supply increases.
 Please note that technology in the context of the production process usually only causes an increase in supply, but not a decrease.
 The reason for this is simple: new technology is only adopted if it increases productivity.
 Otherwise, sellers can just stick with the technology they already have, which does not affect productivity (and thus supply).

-For example, the highly standardized and technologically advanced processes used in many fast food burger restaurants significantly increased productivity and as a result the supply of burgers all over the world.
+For example, the highly standardized and technologically advanced processes used in many fast-food burger restaurants significantly increased productivity and thereby the supply of burgers all over the world.
 Of course, the restaurants have no incentive to alter those processes, unless they can be made even more efficient.

 Natural and Social Factors

 There are always a number of natural and social factors that affect supply.
 They can either affect how much output sellers can produce or how much they want to produce.
 Whenever one of those factors causes supply to decrease, the supply curve shifts to the left, whereas an increase in supply results in a shift to the right.
 As a rule of thumb, natural factors generally affect how much sellers can produce, while social factors have a greater effect on how much they want to produce.

 Examples of natural factors that affect supply include natural disasters, pestilence, diseases, or extreme weather conditions.
 Basically, anything that can have an effect on inputs or facilities that are required in the production process.
 Meanwhile, examples of social factors include increased demand for organic products, waste disposal requirements, minimum wage laws, or government taxes.
 Note that not all of those factors necessarily have an impact on the cost of production, but all of them affect production decisions.